digdeeproots/docs.digdeeproots.com/test-improvements-example/5-test-subject--test.md

 ---
-title: Test subject
+title: Clear test subject
+subtitle: Designate exactly one object or method as the test subject
 ---

-# Clear test subject
-## Designate exactly one object or method as the test subject

 ```csharp
 [Fact]